karkman/physalia_metagenomics/Day3/README.md

                --max-ref-number 0 &> metaquast.fast.log.txt
 ```

-Assembly QC takes ~15 min.
+This will take ~15 min.
 After it is done, we will go through the report together.
-Open the report file in the output folder.
+Open the report file in the output folder:

 ```bash
 less METAQUAST_FAST/report.txt